 A childless woman who adopts a baby abandoned at the gate of her husband’s plantation in Louisiana.
-The Valmondés raise the baby, who they name Désirée, as their own child, and Madame Valmondé considers… (read full character analysis)
+The Valmondés raise the baby, who they name Désirée, as their own child, and Madame Valmondé considers… read analysis of Madame Valmondé

 A child found abandoned at the Valmondés’ gate in the shadow of a stone pillar.
-She is raised in the relative luxury of the Valmondés’ home, and marries Armand Aubigny, a wealth… (read full character analysis)
+She is raised in the relative luxury of the Valmondés’ home, and marries Armand Aubigny, a wealth… read analysis of Désirée

 The rich heir to the Aubigny plantation and fortune.
 Armand is a strict and cruel master and manager of his plantation.
-He falls desperately in love with Désirée at first sight and woos her with… (read full character analysis)
+He falls desperately in love with Désirée at first sight and woos her with… read analysis of Armand

 The child of Désirée and Armand.
 The child’s appearance, which reveals his black heritage, is the catalyst for the conflict in this story.
-Armand, ashamed to have such a child, blames Désirée for the… (read full character analysis)
+Armand, ashamed to have such a child, blames Désirée for the… read analysis of Baby

 A childless man who finds a baby abandoned at the gate of his plantation in Louisiana.
 The child cries and calls for “Dada” when he picks her up.
 With his wife Madame Valmondé, Monsieur Valmondé raises the child, Désirée, as his own.